JosephVSN/geoguessr-tips/README.md

 # Oceania
 ## Australia
+* **Left-hand** drive
 ### Road Signs
+* Chevrons are white-on-black and black-on-yellow
+* Green signs with white arrows on either side show nearby cities/towns
+* Speed signs are white rectangles with a red circle
 ### Road Markings
+* Road lines are almost exclusively white
+* Can have rumble stripes which appear as small horizontal lines across the outer lines
 ### Poles & Bollards
 * Mostly wooden
+* Bollards are white with a red reflector on the front and a grey reflector on the back
 ### Google Car
 ### License Plates
 ### Trash Bins
 * Colored tops in Green/Orange/Yellow
 * City logos on the front
 ### Agriculture & Land Features
+* Look for Gum trees/eucalyptus - light-coloured bark with puffy leaves
 ### Region-specific
+* Northern regions typically do not have rumble strips ever
+* Yellow signposts are specific to **West Australia**
+* Roads that start with "C" are only **Victoria** or **Tasmania**, coverage is usually Gen 1/2
+* **Tasmania** has white directional signs

 ## New Zealand
 ### Road Signs